 - the time for receiving a payment schedule has expired (10 business days, or 20 business days for a residential home owner); and

-- within 20 business days of the payment schedule being due, have notified the Respondent that they intend to apply for adjudication and also given the Respondent an additional 5 business days to provide a payment schedule.
+- within 20 business days of the payment schedule being due, having notified the Respondent that they intend to apply for adjudication and have also given the Respondent an extra five business days to provide a payment schedule.

 - within 10 business days of receiving a payment schedule that the Claimant disagrees with.